LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 ### Inside Sales

-With Dynamics 365 for Sales you can easily create new leads and follow up after sales.
+With Dynamics 365 for Sales, you can easily create new leads and follow up after sales.
 Once you've named the lead and gathered the customer's contact information, it can be qualified.
 All the activities are automatically created by a workflow.